 The Scheme is subject to credit risk because it invests in bonds via pooled funds.
-This risk is managed by only investing in pooled funds that have a diversified exposure to different credit issuers, and only investing in bonds that are classified as "investment grade".
+This risk is managed by only investing in pooled funds that have a diversified exposure to different credit issuers, and having a limited exposure to bonds rated below "investment grade".